LucoDevro/CAGEcleaner/README.md

 ## Example case

-We provide example output in the folder `test` in this repo.
+We provide example output in the folder `example` in this repo.
 Running the command for the inputs in subfolder `input`
 ```
 cagecleaner -b N081D319W620L53_binary.txt -s N081D319W620L53_summary.txt -o output
 ```